-This Flare Minimization Plan is provided pursuant to the requirements of BAAQMD Regulation 12 Rule 12.
+This Flare Minimization Plan is provided pursuant to the requirements of Bay Area Air Quality Management District (BAAQMD) Regulation 12 Rule 12, Title 40 of the Code of Federal Regulations (CFR) Part 60, Subpart Ja and 40 CFR Part 63, Subpart CC.
 This Plan provides for continuous improvement in emission reductions from flares at Shell's Martinez refinery.
-This is the eighth annual update of Shell's Flare Minimization Plan (FMP) covering flaring that occurred during the period from July 1, 2014 through June 30, 2015 in addition to the historical data included in the original plan and previous annual updates.
+This annual update of Shell's Flare Minimization Plan (FMP) covers flaring that occurred during the period from July 1, 2018 through June 30, 2019 in addition to the historical data included in the original plan and previous annual updates.
 This document updates the flare technical data as needed and the planned reductions and prevention measures identified as a result of Causal Analyses conducted during the time period of this update.

-Figure ES -1 presents the total annual vent gas flow to the LOP, OPCEN Hydrocarbon and Delayed Coking (Clean Fuels) Flares at the refinery from 2004 through June 30, 2015.
-Total flare flow decreased from the previous two years and 2015 is on track to be one of the best years for flare minimization at the refinery.
+Figure ES-1 presents the total annual vent gas flow to the Light Oil Processing (LOP), Operations Central Hydrocarbon (OPCEN HC) and Delayed Coking Unit (DCU) Flares at the refinery from 2004 through June 30, 2019.
+Flare flow continues to be very low.